Home / Early Career Researcher Grant

 You can contact us at email@example.com to check if you are eligible before making an application.

-A short report on each project must be submitted on the approved Report Form, within 3 months after the agreed end date of the project, before final invoices are paid.
-The report should describe the scientific outcomes, impact or pathway to impact, consequential further awards and personal development benefits of the award.
+A set-up report and a short final report on each project must be submitted on the approved Report Forms, within 3 months after the agreed start date and within 3 months after the end date of the project, respectively.
+The final report must be submitted and approved as satisfactory before final invoices are paid.
+The final report should describe the scientific outcomes, impact or pathway to impact, consequential further awards and personal development benefits of the award.

 Awards are for immediate use from the agreed start date and will normally be of 12 to 24 month duration.